ai-tech-karthik/banking-data-pipeline/docs/decisions/001-dagster-orchestration.md

 ## Decision

-We will use **Dagster** as the orchestration framework for the LendingClub Data Pipeline.
+We will use **Dagster** as the orchestration framework for the Banking Data Pipeline.

 ## Rationale